The Ultimate Guide to Orthodontics and How to Confidently Select an Orthodontist

 What is the biggest mistake people make?

 This question needs to be reworded differently along the lines of what is the biggest regret parents have about their child’s smile and teeth condition?
 Well, well… It is not bringing their child for an orthodontic exam at an early age so that potential problems can be ruled out.
 Common responses that I get from parents are, “No one told us,” and, “I wish we knew about this earlier.”
 Of course orthodontics can be helpful at any age; however, best results are achieved when there is the least amount of damage to the teeth.
 A single misaligned tooth can wear at such a high rate due to improper teeth position that by the time the child gets orthodontic consultation the tooth might need a veneer, filling or a crown.
+Improper bite can damage permanently the surrounding gums and cause gum recession.
 Even though there are many teeth replacement options, I believe that your natural, untouched teeth are the best teeth PERIOD.

 How do I find the right orthodontist?